- National Parks in India

 The Silent Valley National Park is the last undisturbed regions of South Western Ghats mountain rain forest and tropical evergreen forest in India.

-Month of September to March is considered to be the best time to explore the park.
+The month of September to March is considered to be the best time to explore the park.

 Simbalbara National Park